-Key Products and Societal Value / Potential Negative Management Approach

-Services Contribution to UN SDGs Impact of Contribution to Negative Impact

-SDG 15 - Life on Land

-Paperless

-In an effort to While this If defective

-lessen the initiative may be computers have

-Company's usage beneficial to the parts that are

-of papers in its organization, the still usable,

-operations, manufacturing of these are

-paperless computers and recycled and

-transactions have use of the internet reformatted.

-been implemented adds to Meanwhile,

-by the Company's greenhouse gas broken

-Planning and (GHG) emissions. computer parts

-Design are stored in a

-Department.
-Computers and/or warehouse and

-laptops also earmarked for

-This initiative has contain toxins that disposal.

-also become could end up in

-beneficial to the landfills after they GERI follows the

-organization as it is are discarded.
-If general labor

-easier for them to these are not standards on

-fast-track their properly disposed working hours.

-transactions or recycled, these Employees only

-through the toxins could affect need to render

-internet. the area overtime when

-surrounding the their immediate

-landfill. supervisor

-deems it

-necessary.

-Hence, the number of hours

-of computer

-usage is limited.
+Key Products and Societal Value / Potential Negative Management Approach Services Contribution to UN SDGs Impact of Contribution to Negative Impact Services Paperless Contribution to UN SDGs SDG 15 - Life on Land In an effort to lessen the Company's usage of papers in its operations, paperless transactions have been implemented by the Company's Planning and Design Department.
+This initiative has also become beneficial to the organization as it is easier for them to fast-track their transactions through the internet.
+While this initiative may be beneficial to the organization, the manufacturing of computers and use of the internet adds to greenhouse gas (GHG) emissions.
+Computers and/or laptops also contain toxins that could end up in landfills after they are discarded.
+If these are not properly disposed or recycled, these toxins could affect the area surrounding the landfill.
+If defective computers have parts that are still usable, these are recycled and reformatted.
+Meanwhile, broken computer parts are stored in a warehouse and earmarked for disposal.
+GERI follows the general labor standards on working hours.
+Employees only need to render overtime when their immediate supervisor deems it necessary.
+Hence, the number of hours of computer usage is limited.

-^{} None/Not Applicable is not an acceptable answer.
+None/Not Applicable is not an acceptable answer.
 For holding companies, the services and products of their subsidiaries may be disclosed.